Skip to main content

 Submissions

 The MacLaren’s curatorial team is dedicated to staying current and responsive to the outside arts community.
 In this spirit, unsolicited submissions from artists and curators are accepted on an ongoing basis.
-The review process provides a valuable resource for programme development and a means of advancing critical discussion.
+The review process provides a valuable resource for program development and a means of advancing critical discussion.

 Exhibition programming at the MacLaren is generally confirmed three years in advance.
-Exhibitions reflect a wide range of influences and media, from more traditional to multi-faceted installations, and diverse cultural, material and aesthetic orientations.
+Exhibitions reflect a wide range of influences and media, from more traditional to multi-faceted installations, and diverse cultural, material, and aesthetic orientations.
 Priority is given to practicing professional artists who achieve outstanding results while demonstrating consistency, concentrated investigation, and imaginative investment.

-Submissions are accepted and reviewed on an ongoing basis.
-Please allow three months for a response.
-Due to high volume, not everyone may receive a personal reply.
 Please email all submissions to lisa@maclarenart.com.
 While digital submissions are preferred, if hard copy submissions are the only means of conveying information, please mail them to the attention of the curator.
 Hard copy submissions will not be returned.

 Please note that the Carnegie gallery is an event space with large windows, limiting the type of exhibitions suitable for this space.
 If you are interested in using this space, please confirm suitability with the curator prior to submitting your proposal.